umarhassan-mitodl/15.s50-january-iap-2015/content/pages/instructor-insights/_index.md

 ### Out of Class

-Outside of the classroom, a significant amount of time was spent playing poker in the online league, hosted by {{% resource_link "b261b1db-cb22-4b22-893c-3ec7bd5828c1" "PokerStars" %}}.
+Outside of the classroom, a significant amount of time was spent playing poker in the online league, hosted by [PokerStars](http://www.pokerstars.net/).
 The average player played approximately 5000 hands of poker (the equivalent of about a year’s worth of live play).
 In addition, each of the three homework assignments required about 1-2 hours of work.
 For some students, about 2 hours per week was spent in review sessions.

 {{< anchor "roles" >}}{{< /anchor >}}